-You have several ways to drill into your visualization. drill-down takes you to the next level in the hierarchy, so if you're looking at the Territory level, you can drill down to city level then postal code level and finally name level.
+You have several ways to drill into your visualization.
+Drill down takes you to the next level in the hierarchy.
+If you're looking at the Territory level, you can drill down to city level then postal code level and, finally, the name level.
 Each step in the path shows you new information.

-You can also choose whether to drill down or expand on one field at a time or on all fields at a time.
+You can also choose whether to drill down or expand on one field at a time or on all fields at once.

 To drill back up, select the up arrow in the upper-left corner of the visualization .